sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"><b>     02 - Modernizing Your Data Estate with SQL Server 2019</b></h2>

-SQL Server 2019 is a modern data platform designed to tackle the challenges of today's data professional.
-SQL Server 2019 is not just an upgrade option from previous releases of SQL Server.

-The WideWorldImporters company has been evaluating upgrading several SQL Server 2008 instances along with some instances of SQL Server 2012, 2014, and even 2016.
-WideWorldImporters wants to know whether SQL Server 2019 will solve some of the challenges they face including:

 - Improving query performance without having to make application changes
 - Classifying key data columns and being able to audit access to these columns to meet the needs of GDPR compliance.